 If you have smaller kids, walk around to Granny’s Pool, a tidal pool that’s perfect for under 5s.
 You can also walk down the beach to Blacksmiths Breakwater and spot the boats entering in and out of Swansea Channel.

 Patrolled: Yes from the September/October school holidays through to April.
+More information about patrols can be found on the Lake Macquarie City Council website.

 Toilets & Showers: Yes